Moral panic: Human trafficking (2000–present)

 Many critics of contemporary anti-prostitution activism argue that much of the current concern about human trafficking and its more general conflation with prostitution and other forms of sex work have hallmarks of moral panic.
-They further argue that this moral panic shares much in common with the 'white slavery' panic of a century earlier, which in the US prompted passage of the 1910 Mann Act.
+They further argue that this moral panic shares much in common with the "white slavery" panic of a century earlier, which in the US prompted passage of the 1910 Mann Act.
 Nick Davies argues that the following major factors contributed towards this effect.
-Since the collapse of Communism, Western Europe was flooded with sex workers from Eastern Europe, and the term sex trafficking came to mean any organized movement of sex workers, losing the connotation of force and coercion.
-This change of the definition entered, e.g., into the UK's Sexual Offences Act 2003.
-Second, academic researchers on sex trade provided a range of estimates of the trafficked persons, including estimates based on various assumptions, up to the very pessimistic ones.
-The media picked the most alarmist numbers, which were uncritically used by politicians, who in their turn were quoted for further misleading information.
+Since the collapse of Communism, Western Europe was flooded with sex workers from Eastern Europe, and the term sex trafficking came to mean any organized movement of sex workers, regardless of whether there was force or coercion involved.
+This change of definition even entered into law, for example in the UK's Sexual Offences Act 2003.
+Furthermore, academic researchers analysing the sex trade provided a range of estimates of trafficked persons, with some figures based on dubious assumptions or inconsistent data.
+The media picked the most alarmist numbers, which were uncritically used by politicians, who in turn were quoted, leading to the spread of poorly-authenticated statistics.